MaorLev/jwt-authentication-boilerplate/readme.md

 3. Download the Microsoft SQL Server.

 # How to run
-Define appsettings.json file to your connection string settings.
+Configure the appsettings.json file and adjust it to your settings.

 ## Run Migration and connect to SQL Server
 In PMC (package manager Console) or Dotnet Sdk cli,